 Tips for Owning a Pit Bull

-So you adopted a dog from MPR (or plan to adopt one) and want to make sure you will do things right to ensure the best possible relationship with your dog.
+So you adopted a dog from MPR (or plan to adopt one) and want to do things right to ensure the best possible relationship with your dog.
 Here's a few tips that should help you start on a good note.

 MPR recommends to never leave a Pit Bull outside unattended

-Pit Bull dogs are the number 1 targets for thieves and people with bad intentions.
+Pit Bull dogs are a regular targets for thieves and people with bad intentions.
 Leaving a Pit Bull outside alone is like leaving a diamond ring on a restaurant table.
 Chances are it won’t be there when you come back...

 In addition, Pit Bulls are incomparable escape artists and can get out of the best fenced yard if they set their heart to it.
 They are social animals and many of them won’t resist the temptation to explore the neighborhood if they realize they have been left alone.
-A Pit Bull running lose is at great danger.
-And remember, If the dog does anything wrong during his or her escapade, (ie: cause a car accident by crossing a busy street) YOU will be held responsible.
+A Pit Bull running lose is not only at great danger but can be a serious liability too.
+If the dog gets in trouble during their escapade, (ex: cause a car accident by crossing a busy street) YOU will be held accountable.

-When you are not home to keep an eye on your dog, he or she should be safe inside the house, in a large comfortable crate or in separate room if you have other pets.
+When you are not available to keep an eye on your dog, he or she should be safe inside the house, in a large comfortable crate if home alone or in separate room if you have other pets.

 MPR recommends to secure your fence if needed

-Even if you don't leave your dog(s) outside when you're not home we recommend that you "Pit bull-proof" your yard.
-This means making sure all gates secured properly closed (many responsible Pit Bull owners don't hesitate to put a lock on their gate), and that you regularly do a walk through to make sure no holes are being dug under the fence, or part of it is broken, etc.
+Even if you don't leave your dog(s) alone outside we recommend that you "Pit Bull-proof" your yard.
+This means making sure all gates are secured and properly closed (many responsible Pit Bull owners don't hesitate to put a lock on their gate), and that you regularly do a walk through to identify potential problems with the fence.

-If you have a low fence (5 foot and under), running an electric wire all around may be necessary to ensure top security.
+If you have a low fence (5 foot and under), installing coyote rollers, or running an electric wire all around may be necessary to ensure top security.
 Many Pit Bulls are fence jumpers or climbers - Some will dig under and some will chew their way through....
-In many cases, a Pit Bull will need to be kept on a cable outside if you have a low fence.
+In some cases, a Pit Bull will need to be kept on a cable outside if you have a low fence.

 MPR recommends to always keep your Pit Bull on a lead when out of your fenced yard, and to never take a Pit Bull to areas where other dogs run loose